 This is why you likely have no real idea of what things should really cost.

-According to a WebFX study in 2020, here are the average prices for different website types in the US:
+According to a recent study, here are the average prices for different website types:

 - Informational or Small Business Website (including 8-16 pages): $2,000 – $9,000

 - Corporate Website (25 – 75 pages): $10,000 – $35,000

 - eCommerce Website (100 – 1000 products): $5,000 – $55,000

 - Database Driven Website (20 – 2,000 pages): $6,000 – $75,000